ESC-30008 - Structure and Geodynamics

 Description for 2024/25

-This module uses lecture and practical classes to study the structural and geodynamic effects associated with continental tectonics.
+This module uses a combination of synchronous and asynchronous teaching sessions to study the structural and geodynamic effects associated with continental tectonics.
 Extensional, compressional, inversion, wrench/strike-slip regimes are studied at both regional and local scales.
-The first part of the course explains the structural styles exhibited in each of these regimes.
+The structure part of the module explains the structural styles exhibited in each of these regimes.
 In addition, the analysis of a variety of geological and geophysical data during practical classes provides an understanding of the formation and evolution of geological features such as extensional sedimentary basins and mountain belt-foreland basin couplets.
-Extensional and inversion tectonics are also illustrated during a field weekend.
+Extensional and inversion tectonics are also illustrated via the field study of coastal outcrops in SW England.

-The geodynamics component of the course concentrates upon explaining the fundamental processes that occur within the lithosphere during continental tectonics.
+The geodynamics component of the module concentrates upon explaining the fundamental processes that occur within the lithosphere during continental tectonics.
 Emphasis is placed upon mechanical, thermal, rheological and isostatic controls upon basin formation.
-The practical element of this part of the course provides an introduction to the numerical and computer modelling of geological processes.
+The practical element of this part of the module provides an introduction to the numerical and computer modelling of geological processes.

 Aims